 The S-101 enumerate type attribute technique of vertical measurement has a restricted list of allowable values from those allowed for the S-57 attribute TECSOU for the following Object classes:

-DWRTCL DWRTPT RCRTCL RECTRC SOUNDG SWPARE TWRTPT M_QUAL
+DWRTCL DWRTPT RCRTCL RECTRC SOUNDG TWRTPT M_QUAL

 See entries for TECSOU in Appendix A, Table A-2.
 All other instances of encoding of TECSOU will be converted to the corresponding technique of sounding measurement values on conversion, except for the following:

+The TECSOU value 6 (swept by wire-drag) is prohibited in S-101.
+This value has been replaced by the technique of vertical measurement value 18 (mechanically swept).
+During the automated conversion process, all instances of TECSOU = 6 will be converted to technique of vertical measurement = 18.

 The TECSOU value 7 (found by laser) is prohibited in S-101.
 This value has been replaced by the technique of vertical measurement value 15 (found by LIDAR).
 During the automated conversion process, all instances of TECSOU = 7 will be converted to technique of vertical measurement = 15.

 The TECSOU value 14 (computer generated) is prohibited in S-101.
 During the automated conversion process, all instances of TECSOU = 14 will be converted to technique of vertical measurement = 17 (hyperspectral imagery).
 Data Producers should check their data holdings and amend as required so as to achieve the required conversion outcome.

 While TECSOU is allowable for the Object class M_QUAL in S-57, technique of vertical measurement has been prohibited for the Meta Feature Quality of Bathymetric Data in S-101 (see clause 2.2.3.1).

+While TECSOU is allowable for the Object class SWPARE in S-57, technique of vertical measurement has been prohibited for the Meta Feature Swept Area in S-101 (see clause 5.6).

 Accuracy of non-bathymetric data